yucheon6000/champion/Assets/Resources/SystemPrompt.md

 ### Referencing Variables in Nodes
 To use a value from an entity's variables block within a node's parameter, you MUST enclose the variable name in curly braces `{}`!!

+You can freely use any variables, whether they are global variables starting with "g_" or entity-specific variables.
+There are no restrictions on which variables you can reference.

 - Example: `"jumpForce": "{f_jumpHeight}"` will tell the Jump node to look for the `f_jumpHeight` variable in the entity's blackboard and use its value.

 - Example: `"jumpForce": 10.0` uses a fixed, literal value.